About Susannah Schouweiler

 Entries by Susannah Schouweiler

-David Hamlow’s Mirror Stage installation uses upcycled materials to make visible the massive amounts of waste we produce every day.
+Opening May 25, 2017: David Hamlow: Mirror Stage, a site-specific installation making visible the massive amounts of waste we produce each day.